romaricdrigon/MetaYaml/README.md

 */
 $schema->validate_schema(); // return true or throw an exception

-// you could also have done this at construct
+// you could also have done this at init
 $schema = new MetaYaml($schema, true); // will load AND validate

 // finally, validate your data according to the schema